-On the contrary, in a low entropy tank, particles of gas A would be gathered in a specific area, being perfectly distinguishable from the particles of gas B.
+On the contrary, in a low entropy tank, particles of gas A would gather in a specific area, being perfectly distinguishable from the particles of gas B.

-A similar concept of uncertainty and lack of knowledge can be applied to machine learning.
-In fact, entropy can also be interpreted as a measure of the expected amount of information.
+A similar concept of uncertainty and lack of knowledge also exists to machine learning.
+In fact, entropy is also a measure of the expected amount of information.
 Such a concept plays a key role in machine learning, where it is referred to as Shannon entropy.
 Before describing entropy in machine learning let’s introduce this other important concept.

 When estimating a model from the data, one has to assume a certain data generating process.
-The parameters of such a model will be calculated as the values that maximize the agreement between the model and the observed data.
+The parameters of such a model are the values that maximize the agreement between the model and the observed data.
 This goes under the name of maximum likelihood principle.
 By doing so, we assume that the quantities we are predicting are in fact random variables.

 Random variables are quantities whose value is uncertain, because they can either have any values within a continuous range (if they are continuous) or take specific values with certain probabilities (in case of discrete variables).

-When an unlikely outcome of a random variable is observed, one would be somehow surprised about it.
+When you observe an unlikely outcome of a random variable, you would be somehow surprised about it.
 In technical jargon, we associate that observed value with high surprisal, also referred to as self-information .
-The reason behind this is based on the fact that by observing such a value one gains additional information about the behavior of a random variable.
+The reason behind this is simple: by observing such a value one gains additional information about the behavior of a random variable.

 In order to understand the importance of entropy in machine learning, consider a heavily biased coin that always lands on heads.
-Obviously, the outcome of any coin toss is fully predictable, thus one should never be surprised about its outcome.
+Obviously, the outcome of any coin toss is fully predictable, thus its outcome should never surprise you.
 This in turn means that there is zero information from this experiment, hence its self-information is zero.
 In the case of unbiased coin where the probability of head is 0.5, the result of the coin toss is totally unpredictable.
 In such scenario, the self-information is at its maximum.

 What does all this have to do with the concept of entropy?

-Shannon entropy is defined as the expected value of the self information I of a random variable.
+Shannon entropy is the expected value of the self information I of a random variable.
 In case of a discrete random variable, this is just the weighted sum of the self-information associated to each possible outcome, where the weights are the corresponding probabilities of occurrence (We shall use H to denote Shannon entropy).

 For a continuous random variable, the sum is usually replaced by an integral and we have: